| Act V: Song of the VoidA Ranma ½ storyby Brian Randall

 want to abandon her mom, especially with the strange man being there and

+acting so funny.
 But then the man summoned wind, and scared her, and her mom started getting

 nervous.
 She didn't usually, but Makoto could recognize the telltale warnings